mauriciogaan/DSA_case/README.md

 5. outcomes: contains various folders, charts, HTML files, and .csv files that display all the results for a more detailed analysis of the data and the models than in the report.

+(Please note that this repo is still in progress, so it may be some small typos/mistakes all around the project)